HL7/terminology-fundamentals-ig/input/pagecontent/valuesetdefinition.md

 					publish date morning (Eastern Time) and the earliest a Value Set Definition version can be published is the next day’s morning.</li>
 				</ul>
                 <p>VSAC allows all Value Set Definition workflow status descriptions to be changed back to the prior status as long as the Value Set Definition has not been “Published” (Activity Status = ACTIVE).</p>
                 <p>A Value Set Definition version can only have one workflow status description at any time.
 There may be additional states defined by different developers.
-This is an optional element because the</p>
+This is an optional element because the
-                <p>use of Activity Status “Preliminary” may be sufficient for some implementations.
+                use of Activity Status “Preliminary” may be sufficient for some implementations.
 Changes to this element should never result in a new Value Set Definition version.</p>
             </td>
             <td><a href="https://www.hl7.org/fhir/datatypes.html#string">string</a></td>
             <td>0..1</td>